 BeamAndGo's solution is to send money home in the form of vouchers for specific goods or services, such as groceries, health care, education and prescription medicines.
 Workers select a product on smartphone, and the family gets sent a digital gift certificate via text message.

 "This is a big help to me because I have a guarantee that my husband and child will receive groceries.
 I am at peace at the same time," said Rachell German, a Filipino worker in Singapore, on the company's Facebook page.

-STRENGTH IN NUMBERS Behind the rise of companies like BeamAndGo is the growth in the Southeast Asian internet users.
+Behind the rise of companies like BeamAndGo is the growth in the Southeast Asian internet users.
 The region has the world's fastest-growing number of internet users, with 3.8 million new users coming online every month, according to a joint report last year from Google and Singapore's Temasek Holdings.
 The region already has 260 million internet users, and that figure is expected to expand to 480 million by 2020.

 One of the companies riding this wave of new users is iflix, an internet TV startup popular with millennials.
 Based in Kuala Lumpur, the company offers on-demand streaming content ranging from Hollywood blockbusters to local TV shows, and has garnered around 4 million subscribers since its foundation in 2014.

 Other startups are taking advantage of the internet's "matchmaking" potential.

 For a young, developing region like Southeast Asia, education is key to accelerating economic growth, but not everyone can keep up.
 Indonesia, for example, ranked 62nd among 72 economies in terms of student performance in the 2015 PISA survey by the Organization for Economic Cooperation and Development.